open-cluster-management/grc-ui/README.md

    ```

 4. Run the following command to start the cypress test:

-   **NOTE:** Running `npx cypress ...` is not recommended.
+   **NOTE:** Running `npx cypress` is not recommended.
 There is logic in the script called in the `npm` commands that will customize the test run for your cluster.
    - To run the tests with a live browser:
      ```bash
      npm run test:cypress